NituSidhu/facebook-ad-analysis/README.md

 trial_converted|A boolean flag for visitors who initiated trials if they eventually converted to a paid subscription at the end of the trial (7 days after trial start)

 ## The findings
-* iPhone users start trials at a rate that's more than double than Android users
+* iPhone users start trials at a rate that's more than double than Android users.
-* 95% of subscribers that have converted come from trials as opposed to a direct purchase
+* 95% of subscribers that have converted come from trials as opposed to a direct purchase.
 * We see a 20% increase in trials when advertising on a Tuesday and a -28% decrease in conversions when advertising on weekends.
 * We see a 37.6% boost in conversions at 12pm, yet we only advertise at noon only 3.4% of the time.
 * We spotted 3 dates that were outliers when analyzing the conversion rates for 'App Installs to Trial Starts' (March 11th, March 23rd and March 24th).
 I would imagine that it would be one of the more stable metrics.